 We have two solutions that allow you to sell directly to your customers and reap all the benefits I listed above.

 Lulu API: Our API provides a white-label service that allows you to plug into our global print network by embedding a few simple lines of code into your website.
 As orders come in they are transmitted to us for automated print and fulfillment.

-Lulu xPress for Shopify: If coding isn’t for you, our app for Shopify provides all of the functionality of our API without the need to access the back-end of your website.
-Simply choose a Shopify subscription, install our free Lulu xPress app, upload your books and start selling!
+Lulu Direct for Shopify: If coding isn’t for you, our app for Shopify provides all of the functionality of our API without the need to access the back-end of your website.
+Simply choose a Shopify subscription, install our free Lulu Direct app, upload your books and start selling!

 Regardless of the path you choose, selling directly to your readers is a vital part of any successful author’s business plan.
 Modern retail is about options for the consumer—they need to be able to purchase your product the way they want.
 And if trends like Etsy and other creator-to-consumer sales tools are any indication, your readers want to buy directly from you.

 Remember, your goal is to promote your work and connect with readers (which means they buy your book, follow your social, and subscribe to your emails) all year-round.
 After all, these are your readers, not some Internet retailers.
 Don’t send them away!